 The defense comes into play when there was no intention to commit theft or any other crime while entering a property without permission from the owner.
 It can be used when someone truly thought they had the legal right to enter or believed they were authorized.

-Whether due to a mistake about facts or laws, this bona fide claim of ownership or right of possession can provide a valid defense against a burglary charge under California Penal Code 459 (PC).
+Whether due to a mistake in facts or laws, this bona fide claim of ownership or right of possession can provide a valid defense against a burglary charge under California Penal Code 459 (PC).

 Related Offenses to Burglary in California

 In addition to burglary, several related offenses in California can carry serious consequences for offenders.
-One such offense is theft, which involves unlawfully taking someone else’s property without their consent.

-Theft can be classified as either petty or grand theft, depending on the value of the stolen items.
 Another related offense is entering a locked vehicle with intent to commit theft, commonly known as car burglary.
 This crime occurs when someone breaks into a locked car to steal something inside.

 Theft and car burglary are considered serious offenses under California law and can result in felony charges, imprisonment, fines, and potential “strikes” on an offender’s criminal record.

 It is important to understand these related offenses and their potential consequences when discussing burglary in California.